drelonperry/Flights/readme.txt

 This program utilizes the numpy library to sort various data files into graphs to have a visual representation of the data that I created for my Data Science class.
-Below is an explain and guide on how to read the .dly files for this program to have a better understanding.
+Below is an explaination and guide on how to read the .dly files to understand the information in those files.

 To execute the program, from the command line convert the code from notebook to python by using this command: